gluon-lang/gluon/book/src/marshalling-types.md

 - [Userdata][] allows a Rust type to be marshalled as completely opaque type.
 The Gluon code will be able to receive and pass values of this type, but cannot inspect it at all.
-This is useful for passing handle-like values, that will be mostly used by the Rust code. `Getable` and `Pushable` are automatically implemented for all types that implement `Userdata`.
+This is useful for passing handle-like values, that will be mostly used by the Rust code. `Pushable` is automatically implemented for all types that implement `Userdata`. `Getable` is automatically implemented for `&T where T: Userdata` when used as argument to a Rust function, for places `OpaqueValue` can be used as a smart pointer around a `Userdata` value or the `UserdataValue` extractor can be used to clone the value.

 Gluon already provides implementations for the primitive and common standard library types.